Alexander Kačaniklić: Senior career

-On 15 August 2012, Kačaniklić was called up to the Swedish national football team replacing Emir Bajrami for the match against Brazil.
+On 15 August 2012, Kačaniklić was called up to the Sweden national team replacing Emir Bajrami for the match against Brazil.
 Kačaniklić previously considered to be shortlisted for the Sweden squad ahead of the UEFA Euro 2012, but didn't make the cut.
 He was introduced as a substitute with 25 minutes left, coming on for Christian Wilhelmsson.
 Sweden lost the friendly match to Brazil on a scoreline of 0–3.

 On 12 October 2012, Kačaniklić played his first competitive international, in the 2014 World Cup UEFA Group C qualifiers.
 In the match against the Faroe Islands he was introduced in the 62nd minute, with the result then being 1–0 for the opposition.
 Only three minutes later, after a pass from Zlatan Ibrahimović, Kačaniklić scored his first goal for his country, levelling the score to 1–1.
 Ten minutes further into the game Ibrahimović netted as well and the game ended 2–1 in favour of Sweden.
 Four days later on 16 October 2012, Sweden played again in the same competition, this time against Germany.
 Kačaniklić again started as a substitute but after Germany completely outplayed Sweden in the first half, Kačaniklić and Kim Källström were introduced by Swedish coach Erik Hamrén.
 The score was then 3–0 for Germany, and in the 57th minute things would get even worse for Sweden as Mesut Özil made it 4–0.
 After that however, Sweden managed to do the unimaginable, and with great performances from half-time substitutes Källström and Kačaniklić, they scored four goals and the game ended 4–4.
 Kačaniklić, who set up Johan Elmander for his goal which made the score 4–3, received praise in various media for his effort.